kevidryon2/FISPEL/README.md

 ### The syntax
 ```
-<prefix><command> <parameter>
+<prefix> <command> <parameter>
 ```

 ### The memory
-There are 2 registers that will be named A and B respectively, a boolean that will be called C, and an infinite memory "tape".
+There are 2 registers that will be named A and B respectively, 3 booleans that will be called C, D, and E respecitely, and an infinite memory "tape".

 ### The commands
 #### `reserve`